Leadership & Scholarship Opportunities

 The deadline to apply is each year at the end of May.

-If you are interested in serving as a student director or alternate director on the OAFP Board of Directors, please contact Executive Vice President Ann Spicer or call 800.724.7327.
+If you are interested in serving as a student director or alternate director on the OAFP Board of Directors, please contact Executive Vice President Kate Mahler, CAE, or call 800.724.7327.
 For more information, read the Standard Operating Procedures for Officers and the Board.

 Student Trustee on the OAFP Foundation Board of Trustees

 The student trustee works with other trustees to ensure that Foundation activities are focused appropriately to achieve the Foundation’s mission and development plan.
-He or she serves as a member of the Foundation board representing the students through attendance at board meetings by contributing to the discussion and representing the student voice.
+They serve as a member of the Foundation board representing the students through attendance at board meetings by contributing to the discussion and representing the student voice.
 The student trustee should also serve as a resource to fellow students.
 A student alternate trustee will also be elected in the event of unavoidable absence of the student trustee, to serve with full voting privileges.

 The student trustee and alternate trustee serve a one-year term that begins on July 1 and ends on June 30.